Recruitment and outreach student ambassadors

 - responding to student enquiries via our online messaging service, Unibuddy

-- Opportunities to inspire the next generation of scientists, engineers and doctors
+This is an opportunity to inspire the next generation of scientists, engineers and doctors, while meeting staff and students from across the College.

 - communication, in particular speaking and presenting